Emese92/_bar-project/README.md

 ## Testing

    - The website was tested for different screen sizes and adjusted as needed.
-   - It was tested on Google Chrome, Microsoft Edge and Internet Exprorer.
+   - It was tested on Google Chrome, Microsoft Edge, and Internet Explorer.
-   - Some features does not work on Internet Exprorer.
+   - Some features do not work on Internet Explorer.

  ### Validator testing
  * CSS: No errors were found when passing through the official [Jigsaw  validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Femese92.github.io%2Ffirst-project%2Fform.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=sv)